Okay, so you want to change your Chromebook’s keyboard settings.

 Chrome OS was designed for simplicity, security, and speed.

-Having a keyboard that eliminates keys that are rarely used makes it easier on you to use.
+Having a keyboard that eliminates keys that are rarely used makes it easier for you to use.

 It was built to fit into a compact laptop’s frame and be easy to use for students and professionals alike.